 Newborns and infants under 6 months are usually less impacted by jet lag, because they are yet to develop a consistent sleep schedule and nap many times during the day.

-But for older babies and toddlers, the effects of jet lag can be just as pronounced, or even more so, than in adults.
+But for older babies and toddlers, the effects can be just as pronounced, or even more so, than in adults.

 How Can I Prevent Baby Jet Lag?